catrincm/johannes-website/content/publication/nicsteed-2020/index.md

 ---
-title: "Modes of Truth.
-The Unified Approach to Truth, Modality, and Paradox"
+title: "Modes of Truth"
+subtitle: "The Unified Approach to Truth, Modality, and Paradox"
-authors: ["Carlo Nicolai and Johannes Stern (eds.)"]
+authors: ["Carlo Nicolai and Johannes Stern (eds)"]

 date: 2021-03-31